Air Pollution in Spokane

 Children are most at risk from exposure to ozone because they are often active outside during the summer and their lungs are not fully developed.
 Long-term exposure to ozone may lead to premature aging of the lungs and chronic respiratory illnesses.

-Ozone-forming emissions come from many sources including motor vehicles, industrial solvents, gasoline refueling, gasoline-powered yard equipment, auto body paint shops, and consumer products such as charcoal lighter fluid, paints, etc.
+Ozone-forming emissions come from many sources including motor vehicles, industrial solvents, gasoline refueling, gasoline-powered yard equipment, auto body paint shops, and consumer products such as charcoal lighter fluid, paints, etc. Some studies suggest wildfires can impact ozone levels in some areas of the country; this has not been studied in the Spokane area.

 In addition to criteria pollutants, there is a category of pollutants called air toxics that includes over 400 pollutants known or suspected to cause cancer or other serious health problems.
 Air toxics include diesel soot, benzene, polycyclic aromatic hydrocarbons (tar-like byproducts from auto exhaust, wood burning and other sources) metals, etc. Air toxics come from a variety of sources including cars and trucks, all types of burning, business/industrial activities and consumer products.
 Air toxics Community Assessment 2005 study findings.